National Maritime Museum Cornwall

-The National Maritime Museum, Cornwall is located in a harbourside building at Falmouth in Cornwall, England.
+The National Maritime Museum, Cornwall (NMMC) is located in a harbourside building at Falmouth in Cornwall, England.
 The building was designed by architect M. J. Long, following an architectural design competition managed by RIBA Competitions.

-The museum grew out of the FIMI (Falmouth International Maritime Initiative) partnership which was created in 1992 and was the result of collaboration between the National Maritime Museum, Greenwich and the former Cornwall Maritime Museum in Falmouth.
-It opened in February 2003.
 It is an independent charitable trust and, unlike other national museums, receives no direct government support.

 Its mission is to promote an understanding of boats and their place in people's lives, and of the maritime heritage of Cornwall.
 It does this by presenting the story of the sea, boats and the maritime history of Cornwall.
 It maintains the National Small Boats Register (NSBR).

+History

+The museum grew out of the FIMI (Falmouth International Maritime Initiative) partnership which was created in 1992 and was the result of collaboration between the National Maritime Museum, Greenwich, and the former Cornwall Maritime Museum in Falmouth.
+The trustees of the earlier museum, Tony Pawlyn (1942-2024), George Hogg and others secured funding for a larger museum dedicated to Cornwall's maritime heritage.
+The construction project required funding of £21.5 million to complete.
+The construction of the museum was partly funded by the Heritage Lottery Fund, the SW Regional Development Agency, and through private sponsorship.
+New objects began arriving in 2001 to supplement the previous Cornish collection, including the 103 boats from the small-boat collection of the Maritime Museum in London.

+The museum opened in February 2003.
+In its first year of operation, there were some 168,000 visitors.

+In October 2024, the museum closed temporarily for several months to allow for repairs to the building as a result of leaks.

 Boats

 The Museum manages the National Small Boat Collection, which came from the National Maritime Museum in Greenwich, in addition to its own collection of Cornish and other boats.
 Famous boats on show in its collection include: